Ignacio Romero Osborne: Withdrawal into privacy

 In late March 1938 Romero was nominated to Comisión Gestora del Ayuntamiento de Sevilla, the body which consisted of members appointed by the administration and which served as temporary replacement for the normally elected city council.
 It is not clear whether the nomination preceded or followed his withdrawal from combat; it is neither clear whether he assumed the duties, as until at least September 1938 he was still recovering from his wounds.
 At unknown time he was promoted to sub-colonel and nominated “coronel jefe de los Servicios de Intendencia”; after the war at this role and as “cabellero mutilado” he appeared seated in places of honor during public rallies, at one opportunity almost next to Franco.
 However, in the early 1940s he entirely disappeared from officialdom; the reasons are not clear.
 One highly sympathetic source would claim 40 years later that he protested executions of his former military colleagues who sided with the Republicans.
-Reportedly he also demanded that incarcerated ex-Republican officers like Urbano Orad de la Torre are not held in atrocious, barbaric prison conditions.
-This stand purportedly gained him enmity of the Francoist administration and got him stalled on the military ascension ladder.
+Reportedly he also demanded that incarcerated ex-Republican officers like Urbano Orad de la Torre not be held in atrocious, barbaric prison conditions.
+This stance purportedly gained him the enmity of the Francoist administration and got him stalled on the military ascension ladder.
 It is not clear when Romero was released from active service and passed to reserve.